LewisResearchGroup/ms-mint-app/README.md

 ## Related Software

 MINT is developed by the [Lewis Research Group](https://www.lewisresearchgroup.org/).
 For other metabolomics and computational biology tools, visit [lewisresearchgroup.org/software](https://www.lewisresearchgroup.org/software).

+## Development Environment

+This project uses the `ms-mint` conda environment.
+For development and contributing, please refer to the [Installation Guide](https://lewisresearchgroup.github.io/ms-mint-app/install/) for setting up the conda environment.

 ## Contributing